VladimirShestakov/merge-change/README.md

 ### utils.toPlain(value)

-To convert values to plain types if value has plain representation.
+Converting deep value to plain types if value has plain representation.
 For example, all dates are converted to a string, but RegEx not.
 To customize conversion, you can define the `[utils.toPlainMethod]()` method in your object.
-Nice to use for unit tests.
+Nice for unit tests.

 > The method is similar to converting to JSON, only objects (arrays, functions...) are not converted to string representation.